LupeCode/phpTraderNative/README.md

 Another option that this package provides is to use functions that have an easier to understand name.

-If you do not to use `adosc` because it is not descriptive enough, you can instead use `chaikinAccumulationDistributionOscillator` like this:
+If you do not want to use `adosc` because it is not descriptive enough, you can instead use `chaikinAccumulationDistributionOscillator` like this:
 `TraderFriendly::chaikinAccumulationDistributionOscillator($high, $low, $close, $volume, $fastPeriod, $slowPeriod)`

 ## Note about default values